uzak/101/js_procedural_prog.md

 * Read [First Steps in Math in JS](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math])
 * Read [Number objectx reference]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) and practice all the listed operations and properties of the `Number` object in `node`.
+* Assign your age to the variable `ageString` as string.
+Convert to integer and assign this value to the variable `age`.
+    * Increment your age using `+=` by 5 years.
+    * Decrement your age using `--` by 3 years.
+    * Compute the rest of the division when your age is now divided by 2.
+Print out the rest.

 ### Boolean
 * `true` and `false`